AEO for Real Estate: How Agents & Brokerages Dominate AI Property Search

 more leads for agents cited in AI recommendations

 Real estate has always been a local trust business.
 AI search amplifies this — instead of showing 10 results and letting the user decide, AI engines recommend 1–3 agents or listings directly.
 The agent who gets cited captures the lead before competitors even appear.
 Traditional SEO tactics like keyword-stuffed listing pages and generic blog posts no longer differentiate.
-AI engines evaluate entity trust signals: verified credentials, review volume and sentiment, neighborhood expertise depth, and structured data quality.
-The agents who deploy these signals dominate AI property search.

 Dedicated pages for each neighborhood you serve, with Place schema, geo-coordinates, school ratings, median prices, and market trend data.
 These pages become the AI-citable source for location-specific queries.